axoflow/axosyslog-core-docs/content/docs/chapter-intro/what-syslog-ng-is/_index.md

 ## SQL, NoSQL, and monitoring

 Storing your log messages in a database allows you to easily search and query the messages and interoperate with log analyzing applications.
-The `syslog-ng` application supports the following databases: MongoDB, MSSQL, MySQL, Oracle, PostgreSQL, and SQLite.
+The AxoSyslog application supports the following databases: MongoDB, MSSQL, MySQL, Oracle, PostgreSQL, and SQLite.

 {{% param "product.abbrev" %}} also allows you to extract the information you need from your log data, and directly send it to your Graphite, Redis, or Riemann monitoring system.